mdbootstrap/mdb-ui-kit/docs/migration.md

 ### [Forms](../material-design/forms)
 - Refactored with much less code now that we are customizing Bootstrap
 - Simpler selectors
-- Introduced `.mdb-form-group` to provide demarcation for label/input combinations, disconnecting it explicitly from `.form-group` so that they can be used independently.
+- Introduced `.bmd-form-group` to provide demarcation for label/input combinations, disconnecting it explicitly from `.form-group` so that they can be used independently.
 - Spec review for sizing
-- Bootstrap removed `.help-block`, MDB added `.mdb-help` class to mark added behaviors.
+- Bootstrap removed `.help-block`, MDB added `.bmd-help` class to mark added behaviors.
 - Inverted marker class to use `.is-filled` instead of `.is-empty` for simpler css matches
-- Bootstrap removed `.form-group-sm` and `.form-group-lg`.  `.mdb-form-group-*` variants added to address sizing combinations of label/input/help
+- Bootstrap removed `.form-group-sm` and `.form-group-lg`.  `.bmd-form-group-*` variants added to address sizing combinations of label/input/help
-- V3 MDB `toggle` is now `mdb-switch` for more consistent naming with the spec
+- V3 MDB `toggle` is now `bmd-switch` for more consistent naming with the spec
 - TODO - File Input

 ### [Labels](../material-design/labels)
 - Labels are now (once again) set as a class on the `label` element.
-- Use of `mdb-` prefixes.
+- Use of `bmd-` prefixes.

 ### [Buttons](../material-design/buttons)
 - Bootstrap renamed `.btn-default` to `.btn-secondary`.
 - Utilized Bootstrap mixins for plain/hover/focus/active
-- Introduced mixin `mdb-hover-focus-active` to address `.active` in addition to Bootstraps `hover-focus-active`
+- Introduced mixin `bmd-hover-focus-active` to address `.active` in addition to Bootstraps `hover-focus-active`
 - Refactored shadow behaviors, now more consistent
-- Changed `btn-fab` to `mdb-btn-fab` to denote MDB only component
+- Changed `btn-fab` to `bmd-btn-fab` to denote MDB only component
 - `btn-fab-mini` is now `btn-fab-sm` for consistency with Bootstrap size naming
-- Introduced shadow behaviors to `mdb-btn-fab`.
+- Introduced shadow behaviors to `bmd-btn-fab`.
 Spec is silent on this.

 ### Navs